famsf/insights/src/la-prose.md

       left:
         components:
           - template: "@atoms/cliff-note/cliff-note.html.twig"
-            text: In creating an authentic facsimile edition, artist and educator Kitty Maryatt has conducted exhaustive research into the production processes used for La prose in 1913.
+            text: In creating an authentic facsimile edition, artist and educator Kitty Maryatt has conducted exhaustive research into the production processes used for <em>La prose</em> in 1913.
       right:
         components:
           - template: "@atoms/h3/h3.html.twig"